Attenborough's Wild Isles shows us our own 'spectacular' nature

 The TV presenter and naturalist is well known for his celebrated wildlife series such as Blue Planet, credited with inspiring action on problems like plastic pollution.

-He has said one of his regrets is spending so much time working on overseas natural history programmes rather than focusing on wildlife closer to home.
+He has said one of his regrets is spending so much time working on overseas natural history programmes rather than focusing on the wildlife on his doorstep.

 Sir David is now fronting a five-part series which aims to underscore the challenges affecting nature within the British Isles and alert audiences to the species vanishing on their doorstep.